jerrytqz/capture-chess-engine/README.md

 ## Engine Setup & Usage

 The chess engine is implemented in a single file: **`engine.py`**.
-It is tested to be compatible with xboard version 4.9.1.
+It is tested to be compatible with XBoard 4.9.1.
+Newer versions should also work but are not explicitly tested.

 ### Requirements